Owncloud 7 Server Installation Tutorial on Debian Wheezy

 I've heard some pretty terrible things about Owncloud.
 Despite being asked to write a tutorial on it multiple times, I never actually bothered because of the number of bugs that I'd heard about.
 But with the release of Owncloud 7 I thought I'd give it a try.
-After using it for a couple of weeks all I can say is that Owncloud fucking rocks.
+After using it for a couple of weeks all I can say is that Owncloud is absolutely excellent.

 If you haven't heard of it before, Owncloud is essentially a full cloud storage suite that you install on your own server.
 This means that you are in full control of your data.
 Through the web client you can upload, download, and edit files with version backups.
 You can also sync your calendar, tasks, contacts, pictures, and even collaboratively edit ODT documents.
 The desktop client lets you select which folders you want to sync to your Owncloud server, and runs in the background constantly backing up any files you add, or even edit.

 Owncloud also allows you to create multiple users with different privilege levels and storage quotas, between which you can share files.
 You can also create links to share and edit files, either publicly or protected with a password.